A Formal Safety Characterization of Advanced Driver Assist Systems in the Car-Following Regime with Scenario-Sampling: Case Studies

 More detailed results regarding this case are listed in Table~\ref{tb:lead_follow}.
 The ``IoU" denotes the intersection-over-union ratio of all obtained safe sets from different seeds w.r.t. the same SV.
 It is clear that the higher the IoU value is, the more similar the obtained sets are among different seeds.
 Considering the studied decision-making modules in this section are both deterministic, the IoU value should converge to one for sufficiently small $\epsilon$ and $\beta$.
 This has been validated empirically by row 2, 4, 7, 9, and 10 in Table~\ref{tb:lead_follow}.
 We emphasize that even for the cases with IoU values less than one, the results are not wrong, as the $\epsilon\delta$-almost safe set is simply not unique for the studied system.
 Also, note that if the set initialisation is not $\Ss_0$ but is another set that is closer to the final almost safe set, one should expect a smaller number of runs of scenarios and, more importantly, a smaller number of runs of scenarios with collisions, to converge to the desired outcome (e.g. comparing row 6 with row 7, and comparing row 9 with row 10 in Table~\ref{tb:lead_follow}).

 Overall, the total number of runs of scenarios varies w.r.t. the SV, the selected hyper-parameters (e.g. $\epsilon, \beta$) and the random seed, but remains below 2000 (i.e., less than 17-hour (2000 runs of scenarios with at most 30 seconds for each run) of actual scenario-running time excluding the testing preparation and scenario restoration time).
 This is a slightly higher testing burden than the existing standards for the car-following regime but should still be considerred feasible in practice.
-The testing effort may be further reduced for a smaller $K$, and the exploration regarding this direction is of future interest.
+One can improve the efficiency in computer simulations by executing multiple testing scenarios in parallel.
+Moreover, the testing effort may be further reduced for a smaller $K$, and the exploration regarding this direction is of future interest.
 More importantly, among the methods that are capable of providing similar theoretical guarantees, the proposed solution appears to be the most practical and is capable of capturing the subtle differences among various SVs.
 For comparison, the importance sampling and Monte-Carlo sampling based methods reported by \cite{zhao2017accelerated} require hundreds of millions of test runs in simulation for safety evaluation with car-following maneuvers and only generate a risk estimate.